standage/geneannology-manuscript/README.md

 GeneAnnoLogy leverages the *AgnLocusStream* module to organize gene annotations into *iLoci*, each corresponding to a gene or set of overlapping genes (cite iLocus paper).
 Each iLocus is written to a distinct file in the annotation repository via the *AgnRepoStream* module.
-A detailed description of repository structure is provided in a subsequent section.
+A detailed description of repository structure is provided in the **Repository structure** section.

 GeneAnnoLogy's version control mechanisms are delegated entirely to the git version control system (cite git).
 A GeneAnnoLogy repository follows precise patterns of data organization but in all other respects is a basic git repository.